Useful Information for Traveling in Kenya and Tanzania

 Voltage throughout East Africa is 220-240 AC.
 To use an electrical device in Tanzania and Kenya (where the voltage can be 220/230/240) and the appliance is multi-voltage (says input 100-240 volts) or dual voltage (says input 125/250 volts) you should only need a plug with three rectangular prongs (shown below) on your power strip or adapter.
 The input voltage (and the watts or amps) information can usually be found on the device label but it could be anywhere on the appliance.
 It is often on the main body of the appliance in the same color where it can be difficult to see.
 Some dual voltage appliances have switches and some others are self-sensing, switching to the higher voltages for you automatically.

 For computers, battery chargers or appliances rated up to 240 volts, a power strip such as the one shown below is ideal.
-The power strip model BB-13-6-UK is available at Travel Oasis, and can be shipped to you in just a few days.
-The plug on the chord with three rectangular prongs, fits the electrical outlets in Kenya and Tanzania.
+The 220-240 Volt Surge Protector With British Plug BB136UK is available at Travel Oasis and can be shipped to you in just a few days.
+The plug on the cord with three rectangular prongs fits the electrical outlets in Kenya and Tanzania.
 I recommend this for anyone planning to plug in multiple devices, such as computers and battery chargers.
-The plugs in the power strip itself, will accept many types of plugs including the two and three pronged plugs used in the United States.
+The plugs in the power strip itself will accept many types of plugs including the two and three pronged plugs used in the United States.
 If you use this power strip you do not need an electrical adapter, however, if your electrical device is rated for 110 volts you will need to use an electrical converter.
 Depending on the type of device, it may be less expensive to buy a new appliance than a converter.
 It will usually also be lighter weight than a converter.

-If you plan to bring a hairdryer, electric shaver, or any appliances rated for only 110 volts you will need to bring your own electrical converter and adapter (universal adapter with three square prongs).
+If you plan to bring a hairdryer, electric shaver, or any appliances rated for only 110 volts you will need to bring your own electrical converter and adapter ( a universal adapter with three square prongs).

 Below are pictures of the power strip configuration I use at all of the lodges we stay at in Kenya and Tanzania.
 It comes with the correct plug configuration so that you will not need to purchase an electrical adapter.